Gladiator (novel): Comics

-The story was adapted for Marvel Comics in Marvel Preview #9 (published in winter of 1976) by Roy Thomas and Tony DeZuniga, roughly following the storyline of the first half of the novel.
-(It is unknown if a continuation was planned.)
-It is billed "from the blockbusting novel 'Gladiator' by Philip Wylie" on the cover, with the story titled "Man God" inside.
+The story was adapted for Marvel Comics in Marvel Preview #9 (1976) by Roy Thomas and Tony DeZuniga, roughly following the storyline of the first half of the novel.
+Thomas obviously hoped to conclude the adaptation but this has yet to be published.
+The story is billed as being "from the blockbusting novel 'Gladiator' by Philip Wylie" on the cover, with the story titled "Man God" inside.
 Thomas later created a character named Arn "Iron" Munro in the DC comic book Young All-Stars, as an homage to Gladiator.
-Iron Munroe is the son of Hugo Danner, who had faked his death and later returned to Colorado and became a parent.
+Iron Munro is the son of Hugo Danner, who had faked his own death, returned to Colorado and fathered Arn.

 The novel was adapted into a four issue prestige style comic book by acclaimed writer Howard Chaykin with art by Russ Heath.
 The series was published by Wildstorm, a division of DC Comics, in 2005.
-The story was retitled "Legend", although the covers of the first two issues include a large blurb saying "Inspired by Philip Wylie's Gladiator".
-The setting of the story was moved forward to the second half of the century, and the Vietnam War replaced World War I, but the story remained largely intact.
+The story was retitled "Legend", although the covers of the first two issues include a large blurb stating "Inspired by Philip Wylie's Gladiator".
+The setting of the story was moved forward to the second half of the century and the Vietnam War replaced World War I, but the story remained largely intact.